 Hence, the placement of the vertices $2i-2$ and $2i-1$ in $w_H$ is unique up to cyclic shifts and reversals, thereby proving the claim of the induction hypothesis.

 Now consider $w_G$.
 Since $w_H$ is a subword of $w_G$, we can obtain $w_G$ by appropriately placing the vertices $2$ and $2k$ in $w_H$.
 The vertex $2$ is adjacent to all vertices except $1$ and $3$.
 Suppose the first occurrence of $2$ is placed before the first occurrence of $3$.
 Then, to maintain the non-alternation between $2$ and $3$, the second occurrence of $2$ must appear after the second occurrence of $3$.
 Furthermore, to preserve the non-alternation between $2$ and $1$, the second occurrence of $2$ must also appear after the second occurrence of $1$.
-However, such a placement would create a non-alternation between $2$ and another vertex, leading to a contradiction.
+However, such a placement would create a non-alternation between $2$ and another vertex, thereby contradicting the assumption that $G$ admits a $2$-word-representant.
 Hence, the first occurrence of $2$ must be placed after the first occurrence of $3$.

 If, instead, the first occurrence of $2$ is placed after the first occurrence of $5$, then to maintain the alternation between $2$ and $5$, the second occurrence of $2$ must also appear after the second occurrence of $5$.
-This, however, results in a non-alternation between $2$ and $4$, yielding a contradiction.
+This, however, results in a non-alternation between $2$ and $4$, contradicting the existence of a $2$-word-representant of $G$.
 Therefore, the first occurrence of $2$ must lie between the first occurrences of $3$ and $5$.
 Consequently, to maintain the non-alternation between $2$ and $1$, and alternation between $2$ and all other vertices except $1$ and $3$, the second occurrence of $2$ must be placed between the first occurrence of $2i-2$ and $1$.
 Hence,